ShkalikovOleh/FreshmanRAG_bot/README.md

 If I have time, I plan to fine-tune Gemma2-2B-it for better understanding of Ukrainian (including expanding the tokenizer dictionary) and especially for RAG.
 You will find corresponding training script in the [llms](./llms/) directory.

+Optionally you can use OpenAI models, please specify your `OPENAI_API_KEY` in the .env file and change the llm config.

 ## Retrievers
 We support a variety of different retriever types, such as
 - Dense vector retrievers using the Sentence BERT model [*lang-uk/ukr-paraphrase-multilingual-mpnet-base*](https://huggingface.co/lang-uk/ukr-paraphrase-multilingual-mpnet-base) to extract embeddings and `pgvector` as a vector store.